Foods to keep you fueled, fit and focused

 Avoid fat-free and low-fat processed foods—they can actually hinder the ability to stabilize your energy level.
 “Anything that says low fat means high sugar,” says Hamilton, “and when you consume too much sugar, there’s a release of insulin, then there’s a drop, so you’re going to be hungry and tired.
 This can also set you up for bingeing.”

 Hydration is also important, especially when constantly moving.
 “Many people think that they’re tired and hungry when in fact they’re dehydrated,” says Bauer, who recommends drinking 9 to 13 cups of fluid a day.
-Water (obviously), seltzer, tea and even coffee (see sidebar on page 76) are fine choices, but limit so-called energy drinks and vitamin-enhanced water.
+Water (obviously), seltzer, tea and even coffee (see below) are fine choices, but limit so-called energy drinks and vitamin-enhanced water.
 “They are expensive and you can overload on some of the vitamins in there,” says Peggy Swistak, nutrition consultant for Pacific Northwest Ballet.